Riverside Wildfire Lawyers

 - Await Clearance — Do not return to your property until authorities confirm it’s safe.

-- Capture Damage — Once it’s safe to do so, take comprehensive photos and videos of the damage inside and outside your home.
+- Capture Physical Evidence — Once it’s safe to do so, take comprehensive photos and videos of the damage inside and outside your home.

 - Track Expenses — Save receipts and document all evacuation-related costs, such as lodging, meals, and transportation.

-- Collect Medical Records — Keep all medical bills and records if you have health issues from smoke or stress.
+- Collect Medical Records — Keep all medical bills and records if you have health issues from inhaling too much smoke or stress.

-- Seek Emergency Care — For severe injuries like burns or breathing difficulties, go to the ER immediately.
+- Seek Emergency Care — For severe injuries like burns or breathing difficulties, request an ambulance to transport you to the emergency room.
 For minor issues like mild smoke exposure, urgent care or telehealth services can help.

-- See A Doctor — Even if you feel fine, consult a healthcare professional to address potential issues from smoke inhalation or stress.
+- See a Doctor — Even if you feel fine, consult a doctor to help you address potential issues from smoke inhalation or stress.

 - Contact Your Insurer — Notify your insurance company as soon as possible to begin your claim.